 Chapter 9 Growing your network

 During your PhD you will have had an advisor who would have been central to many of the decisions that you made.
 Don’t give up on that relationship, it is something that you have at the heart of your network.
-Therefore it is worth maintaining in the best professional relationship possible, as this is someone that you will need to go back to (probably lots of times) for references and other professional help.
+Therefore it is worth maintaining in the best professional relationship possible, as this is someone who you will need to go back to (probably lots of times) for references and other professional help.
 In short, always keep your advisor sweet.
 The same could be said about your thesis committee members, if you had one.

 Having said this, as an early career researcher, you are now advisor-less, yet it is likely that you will still need advice from someone more experienced.
 Hopefully, there will always be your advisor, but the chance is that you may well have changed institutions, and so they may not be so close or easy to contact.
 This is a good reason for expanding your network by looking for a mentor to your role as an early career researcher.
 Increasing numbers of institutions are now recognising that early career researchers need mentors to advise them about how to move forwards within their academic field.
 Moreover, mentors can help promote equality and inclusively (Davies et al., 2021).